TomKellyGenetics/igraph.extensions/README.md

 The igraph.extensions are a set of packages that add additional functionality to the igraph R package.
 This metapackage makes it convenient to install and load the set of packages and their dependencies in a single command.

-See the relevant documentation and vignettes for the extensions or the http://igraph.org/r/doc/ website for the original igraph package.
+See the relevant documentation and vignettes for the extensions or [the igraph package](http://igraph.org/r/doc/).

 Installation
 ------------